react-navigation/react-navigation.github.io/versioned_docs/version-8.x/icons.md

 }
 ```

 The behavior differs depending on the weights and variants included in the bundle.
 If there is a single variant and weight included, it will be used by default.
 You don't need to specify the variant or weight in the icon object.
+The built-in icons such as icons in the header will also use the included variant and weight automatically.

 If there are multiple variants or weights included, you can specify the `variant` and `weight` properties in the icon object to choose which one to use: